I've been playing Magic: The Gathering for some time, and today I want to share my tricks.

 - They can take advantage of the best cards regardless of their converted mana cost

 - They can use all the mana they can produce more efficiently

 But let's go in order ...

-Magic the gathering like other games like chess is a game that is based on the choices the player makes and can become extremely complex.
+Magic: The Gathering like other games like chess is a game that is based on the choices the player makes and can lead to extremely complex decisions.
 It is said that in chess the winner is the one who manages to make the best choices and who can predict and anticipate the opponent's moves.
 The same goes for control decks.

 Control decks play a wide variety of early game cards to inhibit the opponent's strategy and extend the length of the contest until their victory becomes inevitable.

 There are generally two methods of control decks: Tapout and Draw-GO.

 Tapout is the strategy that tends to use its mana on its turn for sorceries, enchantments and planeswalkers.
 Typically this type does not have access to the color Blue (such as Black / White decks).
 They usually resort to having the opponent discard cards or make him sacrifice his creatures as a way to undermine his game plan.